 If you enjoy outdoor activities, winter might be the perfect time to visit a ski resort or participate in various sports.
 Also, since this gorgeous city in Turkey boasts a unique winter scenery, you can snap lots of spectacular pictures.

-December in Istanbul brings the onset of winter with average low temperatures of around 5°C (41°F) and highs reaching up to 11°C (51.8°F).
+December in Istanbul marks the onset of winter, with average lows around 5°C (41°F) and highs up to 11°C (51.8°F).
 The weather is generally cold, and while snow is not a constant feature, the city may witness occasional snowfall towards the end of the month.

 Weather in December